 Welcome Reader Friends and New Subscribers!
 David Telbat here.
-Today we visit a theme in one of my books, Sea Scribe.
+Today we visit a theme in one of my books, Fury in the Storm (previously titled, Sea Scribe).
 If you’ve read it, I hope you found it to be a model of forgiveness.

 Damaged and in Pain